History of the United States (1849–1865)

-In the United States the period 1849 and 1865 was dominated by the Origins of the American Civil War between North and South, and the bloody fighting in 1861-1865 that produced Northern victory in the war and ended slavery.
+The history of the United States from 1849 to 1865 was dominated by the tensions that led to the American Civil War between North and South, and the bloody fighting in 1861–1865 that produced Northern victory in the war and ended slavery.
 At the same time industrialization and the transportation revolution changed the economics of the Northern United States and the Western United States.
 Heavy immigration from Western Europe shifted the center of population further to the North.

-Industrialization went forward in the Northwestern United States.
+Industrialization went forward in the Northeast, from Pennsylvania to New England.
 A rail network and a telegraph network linked the nation economically, opening up new markets.
 Immigration brought millions of European workers and farmers to the Northern United States.
 In the Southern United States, planters shifted operations (and slaves) from the poor soils of the Southeastern United States to the rich cotton lands of the Southwestern United States.

 Issues of slavery in the new territories acquired in the Mexican–American War (1846–1848) were temporarily resolved by the Compromise of 1850.
 One provision, the Fugitive Slave Law, sparked intense controversy, as revealed in the enormous interest in the plight of the escaped slave in Uncle Tom's Cabin, an 1852 anti-slavery novel and play.